-**Guest post by Lauren Jong from San Francisco Digital Services**
+** Guest post from Lauren Jong from San Francisco Digital Services**

 A year ago I joined the San Francisco Digital Services, a new team in city government.
 We work with other departments to deliver their public services in the best way possible.

 While user research is a key part of any design process, it’s especially important for us at the City and County of San Francisco.
 Many of the City’s existing websites are focused around departments, instead of the needs of the people who use them.

 On the Digital Services team, we build with San Franciscans, not just for them.
 This means we engage people from across the city and make them the foundation of everything we do.
 When we design and develop services, our most important stakeholders are the San Franciscans who live and work here.